temporalio/documentation/docs/content/why-temporal.md

 One of the aspects of the Temporal System is that it abstracts the complexity of a distributed system.
 Distributed systems exist to scale computation across multiple machines as the potential load of a system changes.
-In theory a distributed system facilitates a reliable and highly performant application.
+In theory, a distributed system facilitates a reliable and highly performant application.

-However there are a set of failures that can occur in a distributed application that can make things very complicated, especially at a large scale.
+However any failure that leaves the downstream part of the application waiting for a response can make things very complicated, especially at a large scale.

 <CenteredImage
 imagePath="/diagrams/basic-distributed-system.svg"